 Broadcasting Investment Limitations: The Broadcasting Act provides that "the Canadian broadcasting system shall be effectively owned and controlled by Canadians."
-Pursuant to a 1997 Order in Council, all broadcasting licensees, which are both programming undertakings (conventional, pay, and specialty television) and distribution undertakings (cable and IPTV operators and satellite television distributors), must meet certain tests of Canadian ownership and control: (1) a licensee's CEO must be Canadian; (2) at least 80 percent of a licensee's Directors must be Canadian; and, (3) at least 80 percent of the licensee's voting shares and votes must be beneficially owned and controlled by Canadians.
+Pursuant to a 1997 Order in Council, all broadcasting licensees, which are both programming undertakings (conventional, pay, and specialty television) and distribution undertakings (cable and IPTV operators and satellite television distributors), must meet certain tests of Canadian ownership and control: (1) a licensee's CEO must be Canadian; (2) at least 80% of a licensee's Directors must be Canadian; and, (3) at least 80% of the licensee's voting shares and votes must be beneficially owned and controlled by Canadians.
 If the licensee is a subsidiary corporation, its parent must be Canadian and at least two-thirds of the voting shares and votes of the parent must be beneficially owned and controlled by Canadians.
-The parent corporation or its directors cannot exercise control or influence over the programming decisions of its licensee subsidiary where Canadians own and control less than 80 percent of the voting shares and votes, the CEO of the parent company is non-Canadian, or less than 80 percent of the directors of the parent corporation are Canadian.
+The parent corporation or its directors cannot exercise control or influence over the programming decisions of its licensee subsidiary where Canadians own and control less than 80% of the voting shares and votes, the CEO of the parent company is non-Canadian, or less than 80% of the directors of the parent corporation are Canadian.
 In such circumstances, the CRTC requires that an "independent programming committee" be put in place to make all programming decisions pertaining to the licensee, with non-Canadian shareholders prohibited from representation on such independent programming committee.
 No other developed market in the world maintains such discriminatory foreign investment limitations.

 Québec Distribution Restrictions: The Québec Cinema Act severely restricts the ability of non-Québec-based film distributors to do business directly in Québec.
-Since 1986, grandfathered MPA member companies may apply for a Special License for any film produced in English that meets the less restrictive requirements set out in an Agreement between the MPA and the Québec Minister of Culture and Communications.
-The Agreement was revisited in 2021 and was extended for seven years.
+Film distributors that were members of the Motion Picture Association (MPA) as of January 1, 1987 are permitted to apply for a Special License for any film produced in English that meets the less restrictive requirements set out in an Agreement between the MPA and the Québec Minister of Culture and Communications.
+The Agreement was revisited in 2022 and was extended for seven years.